hsrambo07/Notion-Extension/README.md

 - 💬 **Natural Language Processing**: Send conversational commands like "Create a page called Project Notes in Work and add checklist to follow up with team"
 - 📝 **Smart Content Placement**: Add content to specific sections within pages ("Add this task under Today's Priorities section")
 - 🔄 **Multi-Part Commands**: Execute complex operations in a single instruction ("Create a page called Weekly Goals and add a bullet list with exercise daily, read more, meditate")
+- 🔀 **Multi-Action Commands**: Execute multiple distinct actions in a single command ("Add a link to LinkedIn in Cool Plugins and add a comment to Personal Thoughts")
 - ✅ **Content Formatting**: Automatically format content as checklists, bullet points, quotes, callouts, or paragraphs
 - 🛡️ **Action Confirmation**: Safeguard against destructive actions with confirmation dialogs
 - 🔄 **Real-time Responses**: Get instant feedback through a local server architecture